-Teacher and support staff training needs are identified through the School Development Plan, performance management and discussion with the CPD Co-ordinator.
+Teacher and support staff training needs are identified through the School Development Plan, and at their performance management.

 The SENCO attends local courses, cluster groups and conferences throughout the year.
 TAs have regular meetings which the SENCO attends to provide any training and answer any questions.
 Training for teaching staff is ongoing.